avr2002/portfolio-avr/README.md

 * **

+- **Business License Status Prediction** | [GitHub](https://github.com/avr2002/Business-License-Status-Prediction)
+  - **Technologies Used: Python, scikit-learn, h2o, tensorflow, flask, gunicorn**
+  - The project aims to predict if a customer's license should be issued, renewed, or cancelled depending on features in the dataset.
+The problem statement was presented at [ZS Data Science Challenge - 2019](https://www.interviewbit.com/contest/zs-yds-2019/).

+* **

 - **Medical Data Extraction Project** | [Github](https://github.com/avr2002/medical-data-extraction-project)
   - **Technologies Used: Python, Regex, OpenCV, Pytesseract, FastAPI**
   - Python backend was built using pytesseract, OpenCV, Regular expressions and FastAPI as a web serving framework